Adulakit Kitiyakara

-Mom Rajawongse Adulakit Kitiyakara (อดุลกิติ์ กิติยากร; : November 2, 1930 - May 5, 2004), was the chief-president of the supreme judicature of Thailand, and former member of the Privy Council of Thailand.
+Mom Rajawongse Adulakit Kitiyakara (อดุลกิติ์ กิติยากร; : 2 November 1930 - 5 May 2004), was the chief-president of the supreme judicature of Thailand, and former member of the Privy Council of Thailand.
 He was a member of the House of Kitiyakara, the Princely House descended from the Chakri dynasty.
 He was the elder brother of Queen Sirikit, consort of King Bhumibol Adulyadej (Rama IX) of Thailand.

 Biography

-Mom Rajawongse Adulakit was born on November 2, 1930, at Deves Palace.
+Mom Rajawongse Adulakit was born on 2 November 1930, at Deves Palace in Bangkok.
 He was the second son of Prince (Mom Chao) Nakkhatra Mangkala (later the Prince of Chantaburi II, son of Prince Kitiyakara Voralaksana, Prince of Chantaburi) and Mom Luang Bua Sanidvongs.
 His name was given by King Prajadhipok (Rama VII) of Siam.
 His name means The great honorary.

 He had three siblings: one elder brother and two younger sisters: